Friday, June 28, 2024

 Tuesday, June 4, 2024

-A PEAK BEHIND THE FIG LEAVES AT LEGACY THEATRE IN BRANFORD
+A PEEK BEHIND THE FIG LEAVES AT LEGACY THEATRE IN BRANFORD

 God clearly has a sense of humor as he (or she)”experiments” with the human species in addition to all the animal creations.
 Someone has to name these mostly four legged creations after all.
 One day Adam is happily alone in the Garden of Eden, beautifully designed by Jamie Burnett, a peaceful place where a small stream, a bevy of flowers, birdsong, a cricket or frog, a sweet breeze, a path of stones and, hopefully, a bench for resting and reflection exists.
 When Rod Brogan’s Adam encounters Mariah Sage’s Eve, he is perplexed and annoyed that she talks so much.
 Their understudies are Jonathan Onyango and Christine Voytko.